I. Introduction

 Key takeaways:

-Homeowners in Florida’s most hurricane-exposed regions should first confirm whether their property falls within a full or partial HVHZ area, then familiarize themselves with the specific Florida Building Code requirements for windows, doors, roofs, and structural framing to ensure compliance; next, evaluate the cost versus long-term benefits—factoring in potential damage savings and insurance premium discounts—when deciding between retrofitting existing homes or incorporating HVHZ standards in new construction; finally, engage qualified engineers and local building officials early in the process to secure permits and approvals, and stay up to date on evolving code changes and climate-driven risk projections to maintain maximum protection and property value over time.
+Homeowners in Florida’s most hurricane-exposed regions should first confirm whether their property falls within the HVHZ (Miami-Dade and Broward) or a Wind-Borne Debris Region, then familiarize themselves with the specific Florida Building Code requirements for windows, doors, roofs, and structural framing to ensure compliance; next, evaluate the cost versus long-term benefits—factoring in potential damage savings and insurance premium discounts—when deciding between retrofitting existing homes or incorporating HVHZ standards in new construction; finally, engage qualified engineers and local building officials early in the process to secure permits and approvals, and stay up to date on evolving code changes and climate-driven risk projections to maintain maximum protection and property value over time.

-1. Identify whether your property falls in a full or partial HVHZ area.
+- Identify whether your property falls in the HVHZ or a Wind-Borne Debris Region.

 By taking proactive steps now, you’ll ensure that your home not only meets HVHZ compliance but stands strong against whatever the next hurricane season brings.